Intersex people in history: Early modern period

 In 2019 the Smithsonian Channel aired a documentary "American's Hidden Stories: The General was Female?" with evidence that Casimir Pulaski, the important American Revolutionary War hero, may have been intersex.

 In a court case, heard at the Castellania in 1774 during the Order of St. John in Malta, 17-year-old Rosa Mifsud from Luqa, later described in the British Medical Journal as a pseudo-hermaphrodite, petitioned for a change in sex classification from female.
 Two clinicians were appointed by the court to perform an examination.
 They found that "the male sex is the dominant one".
 The examiners were the Physician-in-Chief and a senior surgeon, both working at the Sacra Infermeria.
-The Grandmaster himself made took the final decision that Mifsud would, from that point forward, wear only male garb.
+The Grandmaster himself made the final decision that Mifsud would, from that point forward, wear only male garb.

 Maria Dorothea Derrier/Karl Dürrge was a German intersex person who made their living for 30 years as a human research subject.
 Born in Potsdam in 1780, and designated as female at birth, they assumed a male identity around 1807.
 Traveling intersex persons, like Derrier and Katharina/Karl Hohmann, who allowed themselves to be examined by physicians were instrumental in the development of codified standards for sexing.

-Mid modern period
+Mid-modern period

 During the Victorian era, medical authors attempted to ascertain whether or not humans could be hermaphrodites, adopting a precise biological definition to the term.
 During this period, doctors introduced the terms "true hermaphrodite" for an individual who has both ovarian and testicular tissue, verified under a microscope, "male pseudo-hermaphrodite" for a person with testicular tissue, but either female or ambiguous sexual anatomy, and "female pseudo-hermaphrodite" for a person with ovarian tissue, but either male or ambiguous sexual anatomy.

 Historical accounts including those of Vietnamese general Lê Văn Duyệt (18th/19th-century) who helped to unify Vietnam; Gottlieb Göttlich, a 19th-century German travelling medical case; and Levi Suydam, an intersex person in 19th-century USA whose capacity to vote in male-only elections was questioned.

 The memoirs of 19th-century intersex Frenchwoman Herculine Barbin were published by Michel Foucault in 1980.
 Her birthday is marked in Intersex Day of Remembrance on 8 November.